 Numpy where function with two conditions

-Numpy is a powerful library in Python used for numerical computations.
-One of the useful functions provided by Numpy is the where function, which allows you to perform element-wise conditional operations on arrays.
-In this article, we will focus on how to use the where function with two conditions.
+function, which allows you to perform element-wise conditional operations on arrays.
+In this article, we will focus on how to use the where

-When using the where function with two conditions, both conditions must be boolean arrays of the same shape as the input array.
-The where function will return elements from one of two input arrays based on the conditions provided.
+function with two conditions, both conditions must be boolean arrays of the same shape as the input array.
+The where

 Syntax of numpy.where()